Updated: Feb 3

-Garden spuds, an ultimate treasure from the ground that are worth digging for!
+Garden spuds certainly are treasures from the ground and worth digging for!

 Roasted, steamed, mashed, fried or baked: potatoes are simply yummy!
 Heeded for the belly fat and adored for the palate, it’s a love and hate story...
 There is something comforting with the cooked “pommes de terres” (ground apple) as they are always appetizing and satisfying!
-These root vegetables’ origins from the Americas are one of the most essential staple foods in the entire world.
-They contain good sources of vitamins and minerals, especially unpeeled, but also, as we all know: the carbs.
-Depending how they are cooked and quantity consumed, they can have a negative effect nutritionally.
-Potatoes also have a potential toxicity if exposed to light, causing them to turn to green (better to discard any affected parts) and need to be first cooked to swell the starch granules.
-Potatoes were a daily ritual for my grandfather, they were his job and he was the best at it!
-The potato masher always will remind me of his love for prepping them.
-Most of the time, I prefer keeping the pleasure of eating potatoes with weekend meals but when comes the summer backyard harvest, anytime is alright!
-It would be a shame to waste those organic freshly harvested “patates” (as commonly called in Québec) or “spuds” (as I often hear in Australia) when they are ready.
+These root vegetables originate from the Americas.
+Antoine Parmentier, a French pharmacist and agronomist promoted the potato as edible food throughout Europe to end famine at the end of the 18th century.
+Potatoes are now one of the essential staple foods in the entire world.
+They contain good sources of vitamins and minerals, especially unpeeled, but also, as we all know: carbs.
+Depending on how they are cooked and the quantity consumed, they can have a negative effect nutritionally.
+Potatoes also have a potential toxicity if exposed to light, causing them to turn green (better to discard any affected parts) and need to be first cooked to swell the starch granules.
+I love my organic freshly harvested “patates” (commonly called in Québec) or “spuds” (as I often hear in Australia).
 The little new ones don’t store as long as the matured and cured ones so I always use those first.
 My favourite way to cook them is sliced in the air fryer.
-This takes less energy and does not warm up the house like the oven in the hot summertime.
-They get crispy like the deep fried chips (French fries) but much healthier as it only takes a bit of oil.
-A perfect side for a BBQ meat and salads!
+A perfect side for BBQ meat and salads!

-Slicing little potatoes to air fry • Photography © Bottle and Brush Studio 2019
+Airfried coloured potatoes • Photography © Bottle and Brush Studio 2019-20

 GROWING & COOKING TIPS